sunyatin/qna/README.md

 if(length(pkg)) install.packages(pkg)
 ```

-The installation of some packages can be problematic by this mean.
-If so, try using conda, e.g.:
+If installation fails for some packages, try using *conda*, e.g.:
 ```bash
 conda install r-minpack.lm
 conda install r-stringi